seris10/chromata2/README.md

 - **User Presets:** Within app search of community presets
 - **Natural Math:** Adding more options, plus tightening the execution of these effects for more representative output, especially in combination with other parameters.
 - **Force Nodes:** adding more visual feedback for placement and constraints of force nodes and natural math; possibly drag-and-drop functionality
+- **Context-Aware Presets and Dynamic Toggles:** Although these will likely require manual selection in cases of complex images, I hope to add some level of descriptive image detection, to allow for config recommendations and regional variability in pathfinder behavior (such as

 ---